iOSTestApps/MBS-Now/README.md

 # MBS Now

 ... a free, student-run iOS app made for the Morristown-Beard School and available on the [App Store](http://gdyer.de/appstore).
+This is a reference application.
+Take a look at our [main views](http://gdyer.de/code/screenshots/) to get a feel for what's here.

 Our (temporary) home is [here](http://gdyer.de).
+You can also go [here](http://gdyer.de/meta) to learn more.

 ## VCs
 ### General